-Coal South Africa's export product is derived from three wholly-owned and wholly-operated mines - Goedehoop, Greenside and Khwezela, as well as the 73% owned mine Zibulo.
-We also have product from Mafube colliery, a 50:50 joint operation.
-Our Isibonelo mine is engaged in the production of thermal coal for Sasol Synthetic Fuels.
+Our remaining South African coal portfolio is concentrated on export markets, having sold the majority of our domestic-focused coal mines in 2015.
+Our export product is derived from: three 100% owned and wholly operated mines - Goedehoop, Greenside and Khwezela; Zibulo (73% owned); and Mafube colliery, a 50:50 joint operation.
 Our operations route all export coal through the Richards Bay Coal Terminal, in which we hold a 23.2% stake.
-We also retain an effective 37% interest in the double-stage Phola Coal Processing Plant, a 50:50 joint operation with South32.
 In Colombia, Anglo American, BHP and Glencore each have a one-third shareholding in Cerrejón, an independently managed joint venture and one of the country's largest thermal coal exporters.